i30101/woodsonscioly/BLOG.md

 1. Create a new Markdown file in the `public/blog` directory.
 2. Use the header format provided above.
 3. Write the content of the blog post in Markdown format.
+4. Add your image to the `public/blog-images` directory and reference it in the header.
 4. In the terminal, run the command `node scripts/generateBlogIndex.js` to update the blog page
 5. Add the new file with `git add --a`
 6. Commit your changes with `git commit -m "your commit message"`